 He has a passion for climbing and managed a mobile climbing wall allowing others the opportunity to feel the fear but do it anyway!

-He comes from a background of developing innovating personal development programmes using outdoor activities to engage disenfranchised members of society to enhance self-belief.
+He comes from a background of developing innovative personal development programmes using outdoor activities to engage disenfranchised members of society to enhance self-belief.
 He’s worked using outdoor activities to help people address issues such as mental and physical disability, substance misuse and exclusion for schools.
-Many interventions were positively life changing for participating clients.
+Many interventions were positively life-changing for participating clients.

 Richard has extensive climbing experience in the Swiss Alps and major routes in the Pyrenees.
 He has a keen interest in the development of outcrop and quarry areas in South Wales with many new routes to his credit.
 He's an enthusiastic paddler and surfer.

 Richard was the founder member and volunteer instructor with Aberfan Canoeing Club for over 30 years.
 He has a strong community spirit and is a Trustee of the local community centre and co-ordinator for a local environmental group.